ellataira/curated-coursework/calculator/README.md

-# Assignment 2: A Calculator in Assembly
+# Calculator in Assembly

-This is your starter code repo for Assignment 2.
-Please see the corresponding description on our website under [Assignments](https://course.ccs.neu.edu/cs3650f22/hw.html).
+This is a basic, four-function calculator written in Assembly for Computer Systems.
+The calculator implements the add, subtract, divide, and multiply functions.